Security and Management for Mobile Devices, Data, and Applications

 Allowing employees to use their personal mobile devices for work creates a number of risks.
 In this editorial brief, Jules Polonetsky, director of the Future of Privacy Forum, discusses managing these risks by balancing employee privacy concerns with security initiatives.

-The post Understanding The Ever-Changing Security Landscape appeared first on McAfee.
+The post The iPhone’s Biggest Weakness May Be Your Computer appeared first on McAfee.